Development of a Course on Automated Vehicle Technologies

 - Brian Davis, Research Fellow, Mechanical Engineering

-This study focuses on the development of a professional course on automated vehicle technologies designed for an audience of state, county, and local transportation professionals.
-The goal of the course is for attendees to better understand topics related to vehicle automation, including enabling technologies (e.g. GPS/GNSS, radar, LIDAR, cameras, communication, etc.), controls and sensor fusion, and application-level algorithms such as localization and guidance.
-The course will be designed as a multi-day professional course and will include classroom-based lectures as well as field-based workshop/laboratory exercises.
-Lecture material will cover foundational topics such as operating principles of sensors and the fundamentals of guidance algorithms.
-Laboratory exercises will focus on the demonstration of and participant interaction with a small unmanned ground vehicle (i.e. a mobile robot).
-This will serve as a platform for experimenting with different sensors and algorithms to see how they affect system performance in a real-world vehicle.
-The content will be designed to ensure it is interesting, informative, and applicable for the audience.
-The project seeks to bridge the gap between academia and real-world practitioners expressing an interest in learning more about these technologies.
+This project focuses on the development of a professional course for state, county, and local transportation professionals about automated vehicle technologies.
+The goal of the course is for attendees to better understand topics related to vehicle automation, including enabling technologies (e.g. GPS/GNSS, radar, LIDAR, cameras, and communication), controls and sensor fusion, and application-level algorithms such as localization and guidance.
+The course is designed as a multi-day professional course that includes classroom-based lectures as well as field-based workshop and laboratory exercises.
+Lectures cover foundational topics such as operating principles of sensors and the fundamentals of guidance algorithms.
+Laboratory exercises focus on the demonstration of and participant interaction with a small unmanned ground vehicle (i.e., a mobile robot).
+This serves as a platform for experimenting with different sensors and algorithms to see how they affect system performance in a real-world vehicle.
+The content is designed to be interesting, informative, and applicable for the audience.
+The project seeks to bridge the gap between academia and real-world practitioners interested in learning more about these technologies.

 - Start date: 02/2018